Subscribo/Subscribo/README.md

 ```

 Notes:
- * This script would work only from the same terminal type (i.e. host terminal as opposed to `vagrant ssh` terminal)
-   as `configure_satis.sh` has been run from, as it contains full directory paths
  * Hook to `update_satis.sh` has been added as pre-install and pre-update script,
    because if your would running `composer update` or `composer install` without your Local Satis server been up-to-date,
    you might overwrite your (recent) changes.